jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 ## License

 TidalPy is licensed under Creative Commons Attribution-ShareAlike (CC BY-SA).
-This allows any user to share and reproduce TidalPy in whole or in part as long as attribution is made back to the original repository and cites this paper.
+This allows any user to share and reproduce TidalPy in whole or in part, as long as attribution is made back to the original repository and cites this paper.
 All adapted versions must carry a similar license (share alike).
 Full details about the license can be found in the [repository's license file](https://github.com/jrenaud90/TidalPy/blob/main/LICENSE.md).

 # Acknowledgements

-TidalPy was greatly improved by conversations, code contributions, and testing performed by many in the community.
+TidalPy benefited greatly from conversations, code contributions, and testing performed by many in the community.
 We would like to specifically thank Wade G. Henning, Michael Efroimsky, Michaela Walterová, Sander Goossens, Marc Neveu, Nick Wagner, and Gael Cascioli.
 The development of TidalPy was supported by NASA Sellers' Exoplanet Environments Collaboration and Planetary Geodesy ISFMs.
 J. Renaud was additionally supported during its development